virinchi-addanki/Py-BeginnerProjects/README.md

 # Py-BeginnerProjects
-This repository for beginners who want to learn python in a project oriented way
+This repository is for beginners who want to learn python in a project oriented way Happy Coding (:
+Happy learning (: